 Given the highly competitive industry conditions and in the interest of maintaining good morale and a strong spirit of teamwork within the Group, the disclosure relating to the remuneration of the top key management personnel (who are not Directors) of the Group in bands of \$250,000 is set out below.
-Their profiles are found on pages 20 to 22 of this Report.
+Their profiles are found on page 22 to 24 of this Report.

+Remuneration Band

-Remuneration Band No. of Key Management Personnel
+No. of Key Management Personnel